RobMadill/Canada-COVID-19-Stats-Website/README.md

 <h3 align="center">COVID-19 Statistics</h3>

   <p align="center">
         Use this up to date website that keeps track of weekly covid cases per province or all throughout Canada!
+(JSON last updated August 20th 2022)
     <br />
     <a href="https://github.com/RobMadill/COVID-19-Stats"><strong>Explore the docs »</strong></a>
     <br />